preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/analytics/index.rst

 .. image:: analytics-matomo-settings.png

-+ **Matomo**: You can use the link shown here to go to the Matomo analytics pahe for this business profile.
++ **Matomo**: You can use the link shown here to go to the Matomo analytics page for this business profile.
 + **Enable data collection**: For Matomo analytics to work, this option must be selected.
 + **Dimensions**: Here you select details (dimensions) for the analytics.
 See more information below.